chicago-justice-project/policeboard/README.md

 For subsequent times, still with Postgres running first, just run `foreman start`.
 Occassionally you may need to preface that with:
 `bundle install` if new gems (modules/plugins) are used in the app, or `rake db:migrate` if the database schema has changed, or `rake import:all` if raw input data has changed.

+Note this data is obtained from excel spreadsheets included in the repo, and may vary from production.
+Also note that the "rake db:seed" command creates a test user that you can use to log into the administrative side of the application when you run it locally.
+The username is "test@test.com" and password is "password".

 #### Webpacker
 As part of changes to bring in rich text fields, the entire code based has been upgraded and now uses Webpacker.
-On first install you'll need to run webpacker's compile command using `bin/rails webpacker:compile`.
+On first install you may need to run webpacker's compile command using `bundle exec rake webpacker:compile`.
 You may also need to run this if you make updates to any Javascript files.

-Note this data is obtained from excel spreadsheets included in the repo, and may vary from production.
-Also note that the "rake db:seed" command creates a test user that you can use to log into the administrative side of the application when you run it locally.
-The username is "test@test.com" and password is "password".

 ### Troubleshooting